How did Russia-Ukraine war trigger a food crisis?

 HOW DID WE GET HERE?

-Food prices were rising before the attacks, stemming from factors including bad weather and poor harvests cutting supplies, while global demand rebounded strongly from the COVID-19 pandemic.
+Food prices were rising before the invasion, stemming from factors including bad weather and poor harvests cutting supplies, while global demand rebounded strongly from the COVID-19 pandemic.

 Glauber cited poor wheat harvests last year in the United States and Canada and a drought that hurt soybean yields in Brazil.
 Also exacerbated by climate change, the Horn of Africa is facing one of its worst droughts in four decades, while a record-shattering heat wave in India in March reduced wheat yields.